-Octavia Zarola would do anything to keep her tiny, close-knit bounty hunting crew together—even if it means accepting a job from Torran Fletcher, a ruthless former general and her sworn enemy.
+Octavia Zarola would do anything to keep her tiny, close-knit bounty hunting crew together—even if it means accepting a job from Torran Fletcher, a ruthless former general and bitter adversary.
 When Torran offers her enough credits to not only keep her crew afloat but also hire someone to fix her ship, Tavi knows that she can’t refuse—no matter how much she’d like to.

 But when they uncover a deeper plot that threatens the delicate peace between humans and Valoffs, Tavi suspects that Torran has been using her as the impetus for a new war.
 With the fate of her crew balanced on a knife’s edge, Tavi must decide where her loyalties lie—with the quiet Valoff who’s been lying to her, or with the human leaders who left her squad to die on the battlefield.
 Because this time, her heart is on the line.

 Preorder Now!
 Coming February 2022!

 Think you have what it takes to explore the stars as part of a badass bounty hunting crew?
 Take the quiz to figure out where you’d fit on Starlight’s Shadow!

 A new series featuring a fierce female bounty hunter, her motley crew, and a grim former foe who’s hiding more than a few secrets.
 A space opera romance trilogy, starting early 2022!

 I leaned against my ship’s cargo ramp and watched with narrowed eyes as four soldiers in Valovian armor stalked through the landing bay.
 This was a human station in human space—Valoffs shouldn’t be here.
 Yes, we were at peace—for now—but both sides had made it clear that they preferred it when everyone stayed in their own sectors.